-Alaura Sharp begins her second season with the Lady Eagle basketball program as the recruiting coordinator.
-Her duties include all aspect of recruiting, on-the-floor coaching working with the post players, scouting opponents and film breakdown.
+Alaura Sharp just completed her second season with the Lady Eagle basketball program as associate head coach/recruiting coordinator.
+Her duties include all aspect of recruiting, assisting in scholarship management, on-the-floor coaching working with the post players, scouting opponents and film breakdown.

 Sharp comes to Southern Miss following a four-year stint as the head coach at Garden City Community College where she turned the Lady Busters program into a top contender each year in the tough Kansas Jayhawk Community College Conference and Region VI.